cmitsakis/llm-api/README.md

         RoPE base frequency (default 10000 unless specified in the GGUF file) -rope-freq-scale float
-        RoPE frequency scaling factor (default 1 unless specified in the GGUF file) -system-prompt string
+        RoPE frequency scaling factor (default 1 unless specified in the GGUF file) -stop-regex value
+        regular expression that will stop prediction, if a match is found (experimental) -system-prompt string
         system prompt
   -system-prompt-file string